m00lecule/AVS/README.md

 This project is a projection of AVS internship exercise.

-System has been designed to asynchronously (all classes are also implemented with Runnable interface).
+System has been designed to work concurrently (all classes are also implemented with Runnable interface).

-To prevent data races in asynchronous variant, I have decided to enhance ArrayBlockingQueue from java.utils to also support switching items between two queues.
+To prevent data races in concurrent variant, I have decided to enhance ArrayBlockingQueue from java.utils to also support switching items between two queues.
 The decision was dictated mostly by lack of required features, for example inserting item at concrete place to queue.

 ## Packages